arnaudmeng/dntap/README.md

 + **[InterProScan](https://github.com/ebi-pf-team/interproscan/wiki/HowToDownload)** (v5.24-63)

 Note that the current version of the pipeline do not take advantages of the `ipr_lookup service` of **InterProScan**.
-However you need to download and install the `Panther` database.
+However you need to download and install the `Panther` database if you want InterProScan to perform research on it.

 ## Configuration file